-How do I allocate my numbers?
+How do I assign my numbers?

-Once you've joined GS1 Australia, you can start allocating numbers (or GS1 Identification Keys) to your products, cartons, pallets, locations and more.
+Once you've joined GS1 Australia, you can start assigning numbers (or GS1 Identification Keys) to your products, cartons, pallets, locations and more.
 There are different GS1 ID Keys to suit different uses.
 Depending on your membership type, you may have paid for just one GTIN or thousands of different numbers.

 The most commonly used GS1 ID Keys are the GTIN, SSCC and GLN.
 View the following how-to guides: